 ADMISSION to CANDIDACY for the DOCTORAL DEGREE

 The Graduate Adviser’s office has a policy statement, Admission to Candidacy, which you should consult; it describes the departmental and Graduate School requirements and procedures for admission to candidacy.
-The required course work for admission to candidacy includes three core courses from at least two of the core content areas, two quantitative courses, appropriate training in the student’s area of specialization, and three courses outside the major area (supporting work).
-The supporting work requirement is satisfied by the core course requirement.
-Core courses in the core content areas that do not include the student’s own graduate study area count as supporting work courses.
-Students must also submit a form signed by the area head that states that they have satisfied all area requirements.
-Discuss these requirements with your area head.
+The required course work for admission to candidacy includes three core courses from at least two of the core content areas, two quantitative courses, and appropriate training in the student’s area of specialization.
+Discuss area requirements with your area head.